henriquef2013/unireedsolomon/README.rst

 Documentation
 -------------
 rs.RSCoder(n, k, generator=3, prim=0x11b, fcr=1, c_exp=8)
     Creates a new Reed-Solomon Encoder/Decoder object configured with the given n and k values.
     n is the length of a codeword, must be less than 256 k is the length of the message, must be less than n generator, prim and fcr parametrize the Galois Field that will be built c_exp is the Galois Field range (ie, 8 means GF(2^8) = GF(256)), which is both the limit for one symbol's value, and the maximum length of a message+ecc.

     The code will have error correcting power (ie, maximum number of repairable symbols) of `2*e+v <= (n-k)`, where e is the number of errors and v the number of erasures.

     The typical RSCoder is RSCoder(255, 223)

 RSCoder.encode(message, poly=False, k=None)
-RSCoder.encode_fast(message, poly=False, k=None)
     Encode a given string with reed-solomon encoding.
 Returns a byte string with the k message bytes and n-k parity bytes at the end.

     If a message is < k bytes long, it is assumed to be padded at the front with null bytes (ie, a shortened Reed-Solomon code).